q-optimize/c3/CONTRIBUTING.md

 Our test-suite is built using `pytest` and is stored inside `test/` in the root of the repository.
 Using `pytest`, writing tests is a straightforward task as outlined below:

-* Create a new file `test/test_some_c3_module.py`
+- Import the C3 modules that you wish to test inside your new file
-* Import the C3 modules that you wish to test inside your new file
+- Write functions of the form `test_some_feature()`
-* Write functions of the form `test_some_feature()`
+- Create a new file `test/test_some_c3_module.py`
-* These functions can either check some individual feature (unit test) or the interaction between a variety of features (integration test)
+- These functions can either check some individual feature (unit test) or the interaction between a variety of features (integration test)
-* Testing is done using `assert` statements which check some output against a known value
+- Testing is done using `assert` statements which check some output against a known value

 For more inspiration, check some of the existing tests.
 We encourage you to actively use pytest fixtures, parameters, and markers, to make testing efficient, readable and robust.
 Details on these features is beyond the scope of this document, so we ask you to refer [here](https://realpython.com/pytest-python-testing/).